Ambrosia Salad

 The classic recipe brings you right back to childhood.
 Ambrosia Salad is the perfect side dish, also known as 5-Cup Salad.
 Light fluffy cream base with coconut, pineapple oranges, maraschino cherries and marshmallows!

-I grew up eating this salad at all of our family gatherings and I still love the combination of the sweet fruit with the tangy sour cream dressing.
-Now, I make it potlucks and family dinners and it’s always a hit.
+I grew up eating this salad at all of our family gatherings alongside other classic treats like Easter haystacks.
+I still love the combination of the sweet fruit with the tangy sour cream dressing.
+Now, I make this classic ambrosia salad recipe for potlucks and family dinners and it’s always a hit.

 Why This Recipe Works

-- This is a classic ambrosia salad – easy to make and the best combination of fruit!
-It’s simple and delicious the way it is, but I have some other mix-in ideas later in the post if you want to change it up.
+- This is a classic ambrosia salad is an easy to make and the best combination of fruit!
+It’s simple and delicious the way it is, but I have some other mix-in ideas later in the post if you want to change up the texture and taste.

 - It’s really quick to make because there’s hardly any prep work!
 I use canned fruit so it’s easy to just mix and serve this easy salad.